slv-ai/YumQuest/readme.md

   ## Code
 The code for the application is in the app folder:

--app.py - the streamlit application
+- app.py - the streamlit application
--rag.py - rag building and evaluation
+- rag.py - rag building and evaluation
--index.py - loading the data into the knowledge base -postges.py - initalizing database
+- index.py - loading the data into the knowledge base
+- postges.py - initalizing database
--generate_synthetic_data.py-for grafana monitoring
+- generate_synthetic_data.py-for grafana monitoring

 ## Experiments
   It is in notebooks folder
-  rag.ipynb - for rag building, retrieval evaluation, rag evaluation evaluation_data_generation.ipynb - generate data for evaluation
+  -rag.ipynb - for rag building, retrieval evaluation, rag evaluation

+  -evaluation_data_generation.ipynb - generate data for evaluation

 ## RAG Flow Evaluation
  i used LLM as a judge to evaluate rag flow